zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-developmentPhases.md

 ## Development Phases

+Typically, there are three typical types of releases for an extension: private preview, public preview, and Global Availability(GA).
+For the purposes of deployment, public preview and GA are the same, except that the UI may show preview labels and disclaimers where appropriate.

 ### Private Preview

 The extension is in private preview stage when it has been registered into the Azure Portal configuration.
 It is still in hidden/ disabled state, and the preview tag in the the `extension.pdl` file is set to `Preview="true"`.
 In this state the extension is not visible to all the customers of Azure Portal; instead, the developer and their team have acquired a small team of reviewers with which to collaborate on the development and testing of the extension.